 Unless an agency has extremely low-cost labor and strict project management controls, they shouldn’t charge less than $10,000 to design and build a quality site.
 If you charge less, you don’t have enough time to do the work.

-At $125/hour, that budget translates to 80 hours.
+At a low $125/hour, that budget translates to 80 hours.
 Once you subtract 16 hours for project management and client service, it leaves only 64 hours for the actual design, development, and launch.
 If you have two people working 15 hours a week, you’re out of budget by week three.

 $25,000 – 50,000